OverlayPlugin/docs/setup/README.md

 Most users will no longer need to run ACT as Admin.
 If you need to do so for some reason, you'll need to run FFXIV as Admin as well.

 ##### Adding Firewall Exception
-No longer needed because deucalion is the only option now
+Due to Deucalion being the only valid option as of patch 7.2, firewall exceptions are no longer needed.

 ## OverlayPlugin